Here at Pixley Berries we treasure our surroundings and strive to do all we can to look after the environment.

 We are increasingly conscious of the need to grow plants in a responsible way.
 Nettles and other wild plants are given the opportunity to prosper on our headlands, encouraging a natural habitat for butterflies, moths and their larvae.
 We’re always looking at sustainable practice and consider ourselves early adopters in this respect.

 We carefully select our fruit growing sites, based on soil type, aspect, height above sea level and surrounding environmental features such as hedgerows and woodland reservoirs of insects and the natural ecology.
 Our blackcurrants particularly enjoy our deep rich silty clay loams associated with the old hop growing areas of Herefordshire, providing good reserves of moisture and nutrients during our drier summers.

 We enjoy several hectares of ancient woodland, a number of old coppices and old orchards.
-We abound with old hedgerows of mature trees, oak, ash, thorn, cherry, field maple, willow and alder, and wild rose too.
+Our old hedgerows are thriving with mature trees, oak, ash, thorn, cherry, field maple, willow and alder, and wild rose too.

-Our favourite time of year, May.
-Fresh green everywhere and apples and sloe in blossom.
-Bees and bumble bees at work in the berry fields.
-And the birds busy breeding.
+Our favourite time of year is May when we see fresh green everywhere, apples and sloe in blossom, and bees and bumble bees busy at work in the berry fields.